The Art of Camouflage

 Journalist from the New York Times

 Camouflage has always been used in wartime, but with the onset of World War I, the practice became widespread.
-The French were the first to create a dedicated camouflage unit in 1915.
-Concealment, the most common form of camouflage, alters the physical characteristics of an object to the viewer.
+Concealment, the most common form of camouflage, seeks to alter the physical characteristics of an object to the viewer.
 The goal being to disappear the object into its surroundings.
+During WWI, British naval officer Norman Wilkinson pioneered dazzle camouflage in hopes of making it harder to successfully torpedo ships.

 RMS Mauretania bringing troops home from Europe on December 8, 1918.
 Wikimedia Commons.

+When the United States entered World War I in 1917, both men and women stepped up to help in the war effort.
+We often think of women taking factory jobs, but some would help camouflage ships.
+In New York City, a group of female art students joined the National League for Women’s Service and trained to serve in the Camouflage Department of the United States Navy.
 On December 3, 1917, newspapers picked up a wire service report about a camouflage school set up by the U.S. government in Marshfield Hills, Massachusetts.
-Women artists participated in a monthlong training camp to learn how to camouflage cars, locomotives and battleships for the war effort.
+Women artists participated in a month-long training camp to learn how to camouflage cars, locomotives, and battleships for the war effort.
 In 1918, the Army formed the American Women’s Reserve Camouflage Corps.
+Beginning in March of 1918, the United States Navy painted a total of 1250 vessels in dazzle camouflage.
+After that date, the Germans sunk ninety-six ships but only eighteen were camouflaged.

 Women artists painting a replica warship in Union Square.
-Photo courtesy National Archives.
+Photo courtesy of the National Archives.

 Hidden Women: The Art of WWI Camouflage by Richard Green for the Unwritten Record, National Archives.